vrde/vim-xtags/README.md

 vim-xtags
 =========

-Basic plugin to work with HTML in a sane way
+Basic plugin to work with HTML in a sane way.